MS-Human-700

 International Conference on Learning Representations (ICLR) 2025

-MPC2 (Model Predictive Control with Morphology-aware Proportional Control) introduces a hierarchical model-based learning algorithm for zero-shot and near-real-time control of high-dimensional complex dynamical systems.
-The approach combines sampling-based model predictive control with morphology-aware proportional control for robust actuator coordination.
+MPC2 presents a hierarchical model-based learning algorithm enabling zero-shot, near-real-time control for complex high-dimensional systems.
+Just like biological motor control, it integrates sampling-based model predictive control with mechanism-aware proportional control to ensure robust actuator coordination.

 Key Contributions: